zoujiaqing/Signal-Server/docs/README.md

 `signal-server-configuration.md`

-- Exhuastive documentation on all the dependancies required by `config.yml` and `config-secrets-bundle.yml`
+- Exhuastive documentation on all the dependencies required by `config.yml` and `config-secrets-bundle.yml`

 `signal-server-wiki-api-protocol.md`